 The Consolidated Statement of Financial Condition includes the accounts of J.P.
 Morgan Securities LLC ("J.P.
 Morgan Securities") and its subsidiaries (collectively the "Company").
 The Company is a wholly-owned subsidiary of J.P.
 Morgan Broker-Dealer Holdings Inc. ("Broker-Dealer Holdings").
 The member's interest of the Company is indirectly held by JPMorgan Chase Holdings LLC (the "IHC"), which is an intermediate holding company wholly-owned by JPMorgan Chase & Co. ("JPMorgan Chase"), a leading financial services firm based in the United States of America ("U.S."), with operations worldwide.
 For purposes of this report, an "affiliate" is defined as JPMorgan Chase or a direct or indirect subsidiary of JPMorgan Chase.
 J.P.
-Morgan Securities is registered as a broker-dealer, investment adviser and security-based swap dealer with the U.S. Securities and Exchange Commission ("SEC"), as a futures commission merchant ("FCM") and continues to be registered as a swap dealer with the Commodities Futures Trading Commission ("CFTC").
+Morgan Securities is registered as a broker-dealer, investment adviser and security-based swap dealer with the U.S. Securities and Exchange Commission ("SEC"), and registered as a futures commission merchant ("FCM") and registered as a swap dealer with the U.S. Commodities Futures Trading Commission ("CFTC").
 J.P.
 Morgan Securities is also a member firm of the Financial Industry Regulatory Authority ("FINRA"), the National Futures Association ("NFA"), the Securities Investor Protection Corporation ("SIPC") and various exchanges.
 J.P.
 Morgan Securities' wholly-owned subsidiary J.P.
 Morgan Prime Inc. ("J.P.
 Morgan Prime") is also registered as a broker-dealer with the SEC and is a member firm of FINRA and SIPC.

-The Company's Board of Managers is responsible for the oversight of management of the Company.
-The Company accomplishes this function acting directly and through the principal standing committees of JPMorgan Chase's Board of Directors and the Company's own committees and forums.
+The Company's Board of Managers is responsible for the oversight of management of the Company, which it discharges both acting directly and through the Company's executive officers, the principal standing committees of JPMorgan Chase's Board of Directors and the Company's own working groups and forums.
 JPMorgan Chase's Board of Directors' Risk Committee is the principal committee that oversees risk matters.
-The Audit Committee oversees the control environment, and the Compensation & Management Development Committee oversees compensation and other management-related matters.
-Each committee of the Board oversees reputation risk and conduct risk issues within its scope of responsibility.

-The Company relies on each of JPMorgan Chase's lines of business and Corporate areas giving rise to risk to operate within the parameters identified by JPMorgan Chase's Independent Risk Management function (consisting of the Risk Management and Compliance organizations), and within its own management-identified risk and control standards.
+JPMorgan Chase's Board of Directors' Audit Committee oversees the control environment, and its Compensation & Management Development Committee oversees compensation and other management-related matters.
+Each committee of the JPMorgan Chase Board oversees reputation risk and conduct risk issues within its scope of responsibility.
+The Company relies on each of JPMorgan Chase's lines of business and Corporate areas giving rise to risk to operate within the parameters identified by JPMorgan Chase's Independent Risk Management function (consisting of the Risk Management and Compliance organizations).